-Consumers have caught on to delivery, drive thru, and all forms of in-store pickup, and they’re not going back.
+Consumers have caught on to delivery, and they’re not going back.

 Once, it was once enough for brands to offer five-day delivery or in-store pickup for orders purchased over the phone.
 Today’s customers expect fast, convenient, and seamless omnichannel experiences, whether same-day or next day delivery, curbside pickup, BOPIS, or other fulfillment service.
 And these expectations are spreading across industries, jumping from restaurants and the online retail giants to traditionally brick-and-mortar retailers, logistics providers, healthcare companies, field service, and more.